Table of Contents

 Types of Exercise Testing

 Motor-driven treadmill and the stationary cycle Ergometer are the two most common ways of doing exercise stress testing.
-The testing is usually shifted from a low workload to the higher workload, with the maximum timing of the test lasting for about 10 minutes for effective results.
+The testing is usually shifted from low workload to higher workload, with the maximum timing of the test lasting for about 10 minutes for effective results.
 The endpoint is either a predetermined heart rate to be achieved or the showing of any symptoms by the patients in performing the test.

 Bruce protocol is the common protocol, which is followed for exercise testing.
-It should be known that other protocols for testing of patients who are presenting after myocardial infarction like the Naughton protocol and for testing patients who are obese and having a sedentary lifestyle like modified Bruce protocols are also present.
+It should be known that other protocols for testing of patients who are presenting after myocardial infarction like Naughton protocol and for testing patients who are obese and having a sedentary lifestyle like modified Bruce protocols are also present.

 The electrical activity in the heart starts from the sinoatrial node and progresses to the atrioventricular node.
 Finally, it enters the Purkinje fibers through the Bundle of His.
 This electrical activity can be recorded as an electrocardiogram with the help of 12 electrodes placed over the skin on the chest at particular scientifically predefined regions.